gonsie/jekyll-resume/README.md

 Install the following 2 files into an existing Jekyll project.

-- `resume.md`: This markdown document of the resume.
+- `resume.md`: Markdown resume.
+See details below for formatting.
 - `_layouts/resume.html`: This file includes CSS styles for the resume.
-It should be placed in the `_layouts` directory of your project.

 ## Resume Markup